MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 ✔ In your app manifest add **sidePanel** to the **meetingSurfaces** array as described above.

-✔ In the meeting, the app will be rendered in a 320&times;320 px right pane.
+✔ In the meeting, the app will be rendered in a 320&times;320 px right panel.
 Your tab must be optimized for this.

 ✔Refer to the Tab SDK section to use the **userContext** API to route requests accordingly.